Surfing The Deathline Updates

 Apple, for its part, avoids addressing this workflow regression by stating that EPUB authoring has now moved to the Pages application.
 This would be fine, except that the Pages application outputs terrible, unprofessional spaghetti code, and the image compression settings provide for no real control over the quality of the compressed images produced.

-Ultimately, Pages and Apple Books are unfit for purpose as authoring tools.
+The result of this; Pages and Apple Books are unfit for purpose as authoring tools.

 The only real solution, therefore, is to use an older copy of Apple Books on an older Mac, running a pre-Monterey version of macOS, since Apple Books can’t see a connected iPad from within a (VMWare Fusion) virtual machine, even though iTunes and Finder in that virtual machine can.